kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 conda activate depthfrompol
 ```

-The scripts mentioned in the following sections need to be run after the environment `depthfrompol` is activated.
+Before running the scripts mentioned in the following sections activate environment `depthfrompol` using:
-If the environment is not activate, simply run:
 ```commandline
 conda activate depthfrompol
 ```

 ## Branches

 Since we have different versions of our architecture,
-we assigned a different branch for each version.
+we assigned a separate branch for each version.
 To use a specific version, simply check
 out to the corresponding branch of the architecture.

 | Branch                     | Architecture                                    | Information                                                                                                                                                   |